holoviz/panel/doc/tutorials/index.md

 These tutorials are for you that is just starting to discover Panel.

-Together we will explore the wind turbine data and build a chat bot, a static report, a todo app, an image classier app, a dashboard and a streaming application together.
+Together we will explore the wind turbine data and build a chat bot, a static report, a todo app, an image classifier app, a dashboard and a streaming application together.

 After these tutorials you will be able to build a wide range of polished, single page apps from a single file using a *function based approach*.
 :::